The Great Wall of China at Jinshanling, mist rising from the valleys

 Peking opera(at Huguang Guild Hall)

-Your guide briefs the story and the face-paint colours simply before the curtain, so the first scene is not a puzzle.
-We choose a performance night that suits the route and book seats with a clear view of the stage and subtitles, keeping the evening theatrical rather than academic.
+Your guide will brief the story and the face-paint colours before the curtain, so the first scene is not a puzzle.
+We book seats at a performance night that suits your route, with a clear view of the stage and the English subtitles.

-A Beijing acrobatics performance at the Red Theatre, a performer balanced on a stack of chairs under stage lights
+A Beijing acrobatics performance, a performer balanced on a stack of chairs under stage lights

-We schedule the show on a clear evening earlier in your stay, so the energy of the night lands against a calmer day rather than after a long Wall hike.
-Tickets are booked for centre-row seats with a clean line of sight, and a hotel pickup window is set so the walk from the car to the seat is short.
+We schedule the show on a clear evening earlier in your stay, so the energy of the night lands against a calmer day.
+Tickets are booked for centre-row seats with a clear line of sight, and hotel pickup is arranged so the walk to your seat is short.

 An imperial Qing court banquet table at the Yuxiandu Imperial Cuisine Museum, Beijing, dishes laid out for the evening service